Bedrock-OSS/bedrock-wiki/docs/commands/new-execute.md

 ```
 (Note that we don't use `as @e[type=sheep] at @s` because we don't need to execute as the sheep. `run execute` is usually never needed either, but due to a bug ([MCPE-156283](https://bugs.mojang.com/browse/MCPE-156283)) we are using it here as a workaround.)

-Now for some examples of things that were either not possible or were much more difficult before.
+Now for some examples of things that were either not possible or were more difficult before the new syntax was introduced.

 ```
 # Testing a fake player's score